frakman1/DemeoMods-Revolutions/README.md

 - Class turn order starts as Bard, Guardian, Warlock, Sorcerer, Barbarian, Hunter and then Assassin
 - Hunter's Mark, Invisibility Potions, and Adamant Potions only last 2 for rounds instead of 3
 - Strength, Swiftness, and Magic stats can be increased up to 5 times with potions instead of 3
-- Torches last 15 rounds and placed Torches have 4 health instead of 15
+- TorchLightes last 15 rounds and placed TorchLightes have 4 health instead of 15
 - Arly Owl's health is now 8 and movement is now 5
 - Arly Owl's panic shot now also Nets enemies so they can't move unless they use an ability to do so
 - A NEW Energy Potion loot card [DETAILS](https://github.com/TheGrayAlien/DemeoMods/blob/DemeoRevolutions/README.md#about-the-extra-energy-buff-given-by-the-energy-potion)